swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 /home/thw` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

+**Wild cards**

+Navigate to the `~/UofCSCBC2012/Shell-1/data/THOMAS` directory.
+This directory contains our hearing test data for THOMAS.
+If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
+By default, `ls` lists all of the files in a given directory.
+The `*` character is a shortcut for "everything".
+Thus, if you enter `ls *`, you will see all of the contents of a given directory.
+Now try this command:

+    ls *1

+This lists every file that ends with a `1`.
+This command:

+    ls /usr/bin/*.sh

+Lists every file in `/usr/bin` that ends in the characters `.sh`.
+And this command:

+    ls *4*1

+lists every file in the current directory which contains the number `4`, and ends with the number `1`.
+There are four such files: `0241`, `0341`, `0431`, and `0481`.

+So how does this actually work?
+Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
+In this case, it identified four such files.
+Then, it replaced the `*4*1` with the list of files, separated by spaces.
+In other the two commands:

+    ls *4*1
+    ls 0241 0341 0431 0481

+are exactly identical.
+The `ls` command cannot tell the difference between these two things.

+* * * *
+**Short Exercise**

+Do each of the following using a single `ls` command without navigating to a different directory.

+1. List all of the files in `/bin` that contain the letter `a`
+2. List all of the files in `/bin` that contain the letter `a` or the letter `b`
+3. List all of the files in `/bin` that contain the letter `a` AND the letter `b`
+* * * *

+**Tab Completion**

+Navigate to the home directory.
+Typing out directory names can waste a lot of time.
+When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
+For example, enter:

+    ls U<tab>

+The shell will fill in the rest of the directory name for `UofCSCBC2012`.
+Now enter:

+    ls D<tab><tab>

+When you hit the first tab, nothing happens.
+The reason is that there are multiple directories in the home directory which start with
+D. Thus, the shell does not know which one to fill in.
+When you hit tab again, the shell will list the possible choices.

+Tab completion can also fill in the names of programs.
+For example, enter `e<tab><tab>`.
+You will see the name of every program that starts with an `e`.
+One of those is `echo`.
+If you enter `ec<tab>` you will see that tab completion works.

+## Which program? ##

+Commands like `ls`, `rm`, `echo`, and `cd` are just ordinary programs on the computer.
+A program is just a file that you can *execute*.
+The program `which` tells you the location of a particular program.
+For
+example:

+    which ls

+Will return "/bin/ls".
+Thus, we can see that `ls` is a program that sits inside of the `/bin` directory.
+Now enter:

+    which mplayer

+You will see that `mplayer` is a program that sits inside of the `/usr/bin` directory.

+So ... when we enter a program name, like `ls`, and hit enter, how does the shell know where to look for that program?
+How does it know to run `/bin/ls` when we enter `ls`.
+The answer is that when we enter a program name and hit enter, there are a few standard places that the shell automatically looks.
+If it can't find the program in any of those places, it will print an error saying "command not found".
+Enter the command:

+    echo $PATH

+This will print out the value of the `PATH` environment variable.
+More on environment variables later.
+Notice that a list of directories, separated by colon characters, is listed.
+These are the places the shell looks for programs to run.
+If your program is not in this list, then an error is printed.
+The shell ONLY checks in the places listed in the `PATH` environment variable.

+Navigate to the `1-Shell` directory and list the contents.
+You will notice that there is a program (executable file) called `hello` in this directory.
+Now, try to run the program by entering:

+    hello

+You should get an error saying that hello cannot be found.
+That is because the directory `/home/thw/UofCSCBC2012/1-Shell` is not in the `PATH`.
+You can run the `hello` program by entering:

+    ./hello

+Remember that `.` is a shortcut for the current working directory.
+This tells the shell to run the `hello` program which is located right here.
+So, you can run any program by entering the path to that program.
+You can run `hello` equally well by specifying:

+    /home/thw/UofCSCBC2012/1-Shell/hello

+Or by entering:

+    ../1-Shell/hello

+When there are no `/` characters, the shell assumes you want to look in one of the default places for the program.

 ## Examining Files